-The Mexico defender arrives at Eintracht on loan from Chivas Guadalajara, albeit with an option-to-buy clause inserted into the deal. bundesliga.com shines a light on Niko Kovac's latest Latino reinforcement...
+The Mexico defender arrived at Eintracht on loan from Chivas Guadalajara, but the club have now taken up the option to make the deal permanent. bundesliga.com shines a light on Frankfurt's latest Latino reinforcement...

 Joining home-town club Guadalajara at a very young age, Salcedo picked up the trail of his grandfather Manuel, who had played at the club in the 1950s.
 When asked once about his allegiance to Chivas, the younger Salcedo replied: "My blood is red and white because of my grandfather."